jonkavana/Machine-Learning-CA/README.md

 Next Steps & future Development:
 Whilst I made the decision early on to focus on the area of Regression, i am conscious of the fact that there are so many other areas that could have been analysed.
-I think that in future endevours i would like to research and devlop on other areas of machine learning suhc as Classification.
+I think that in future endeavours i would like to research and develop on other areas of machine learning such as Classification.

 ### Research & Support